mikelma/craftium/craftium-readme.md

 ## Acknowledgements 🤗

-We want to thank the minetest and gymnasium developers and community for maintaining such an excellent open-source project over the years.
+We thank the minetest and gymnasium developers and community for maintaining such an excellent open-source project.
 We also thank [minerl](minerl.readthedocs.io/) and other projects integrating minetest and gymnasium ([here](https://github.com/EleutherAI/minetest) and [here](https://github.com/Astera-org/minetest)) for serving as inspiration for this project.